lhindman/cs121-lab06/README.md

 Please watch the Lab Activity 5 Walkthough Video.
 ## Activity 1 - CountFlips (pp5.1)
 ### Problem Description
-Revise the Coin class, found in the Chapter 5 examples, such that its state is represented internally using a boolean variable.
+Revise the Coin class, found in the Module 5 examples, such that its state is represented internally using a boolean variable.
 Test the new versions of the class as part of the CountFlips and FlipRace programs.
 ### Implementation Guide
-1. Open the Chapter 5 code examples and copy Coin.java, FlipRace.java and CountFlips.java into the folder named A1-CountFlips
+1. Open the Module 5 code examples and copy Coin.java, FlipRace.java and CountFlips.java from the CountFlips folder into the folder named A1-CountFlips
 2. Modify Coin.java as described in the Problem Description
 3. Test the program using both the CountFlips driver class
 4. Commit the changes to your local repository with a message stating that Activity 1 is completed.